alex-d-howell/examvault/README.md

 # Examvault README

-- [ ] TODO Replace or update this README with instructions relevant to your application
+### To Do List

+[] Complete Exam Details View
+[] Add Ratings to Exams/Exam Details
+[] Add Comments to Exam/Exam Details
+[] Complete Exam Attempt View
+[] Complete Exam Results View
+[] Complete Create Exam View w/ Form
+[] Complete User Login/Register View
+[] Add Ultimate Trivia Exam to Home View
+[] Add list of 'Featured/Most Recent Exams'
+[] Remove Sample Data button,
+[] Refactor inline styles to classes where possible
+[] Configure application to use Postgres
+[] Add link to navigate to application Github
+[] Develop & document deployment procedures
+[] Have 'Developed by' text link to Github profile or Resume or personal site

-To start the application in development mode, import it into your IDE and run the `Application` class.
+To start the application in development mode, import it into your IDE and run the `ExamVault` class.
 You can also start the application from the command line by running:

 ```bash